-I Used To Hate Jane Austen — But My Feminist Professors Changed My Mind
+I Used To Hate Jane Austen — Until My Idea Of What Feminism Means Changed

 OK, confession time, folks: I used to hate Jane Austen.
 In high school, I didn't feel apathy, but a sense of self-righteous indignation toward her work, which I found repulsive.
 I changed my mind eventually — which I'll explain later — but the fact that I ever felt such a strong dislike for one of the English language's greatest novelists remains a point of shame for me.